 Hybrid Contact Lenses: Hybrid contact lenses are premium contacts that have a GP optical center, surrounded by a “skirt” of soft lens material.
 These lenses are designed to provide the optical clarity of a gas permeable contact lens, combined with wearing comfort comparable to soft contact lenses.
 Special hybrid lens designs are available for the correction of keratoconus.

 Intacs: These tiny plastic inserts are surgically placed just under the eye’s surface in the periphery of the cornea, and help re-shape the cornea for clearer vision.
 Intacs may be needed when keratoconus patients no longer can obtain functional vision with contact lenses or eyeglasses.

 CXL: Corneal collagen cross-linking (CXL) is a relatively new procedure that strengthens bonds between connective tissue (collagen) fibers within the cornea to halt the progression of keratoconus.
 The surface layer of the cornea (epithelium) is gently removed and the underlying corneal tissue is treated with eye drops of riboflavin (vitamin B2) and then exposed to ultraviolet light for several minutes.
 Within a few days of the brief in-office treatment, the epithelial layer grows back.
-Early results of CXL research show the procedure can successfully stop the progression of keratoconus, and some patients experience reversal of the condition and vision improvement.
+Early results of CXL research show the procedure can successfully stop the progression of keratoconus.

 Article ©2011 Access Media Group LLC.
 All rights reserved.
 Reproduction other than for one-time personal use is strictly prohibited.